PE and Sports Premium

 Our Sports Premium Funding 2020 – 2021: £19,520

 Our Sports Premium Funding 2019 – 2020: 19,580

 Sports Premium Spending

-Sports days took place in year groups with children working together in teams using a variety of skills they had learnt during the year.
+- Sports days took place in key stages with children working together in teams using a variety of skills they had learnt during the year.
 This was supported by parents who were invited into school to enjoy this experience.

 Over the next year we plan to continue with the following:

 - Continue with the Swanwick Kilometre to increase fitness levels and competition.

 - Continue to collect baseline assessments of fitness levels through recording the number of laps run in a given time.
 This will be done termly as part of the Swanwick Kilometre.
 From this we can then put in intervention programmes where necessary and run active and fitness clubs to suit children’s needs.